orbforge/orb-docs/docs/setup-sensor/mikrotik.md

 The final step is to link your new Orb sensor to your account:

 1. In the RouterOS terminal, connect to the container:

    ```routeros
    /container shell [find where name~"orb-busybox:latest"]
    ```

 2. Run the link command:

    ```bash
    /app/orb link
    ```

-3. Follow the instructions provided to complete the linking process
+3. Follow the instructions provided to complete the linking process.
-4. Once linked, your MikroTik Orb will appear in your Orb dashboard
+4. Once linked, your MikroTik Orb will appear in your Orb dashboard.

 ## Troubleshooting